Lee's Lecture on Freudian and Lacanian Theories 2.0

 Psychosexual Stages (or the way we are wounded before we can even speak):

-Freud's Psychosexual Stages are where things get botched (where we start to splinter ad nauseum; where libido is left behind to fixate on a certain stage in a dysfunctional way), and thus we all have wounds that trouble us forever, that bubble up from the unconscious, and/or are covered up (put back into the unsconscious).
+Freud's Psychosexual Stages (from the book Introduction to Personality and Psychotherapy, 2nd Ed.) are where things get botched (where we start to splinter ad nauseum; where libido is left behind to fixate on a certain stage in a dysfunctional way), and thus we all have wounds that trouble us forever, that bubble up from the unconscious, and/or are covered up (put back into the unsconscious).
 Until we try to interpret the meanings of our behavoir (hysteria; intense fears; defense mechanisms), and/or the meanings of our dreams, we are doomed to repeat this cycle ad nauseum.
 If we can successfully interpret these meanings, and work to make our wounds more conscious, we will become more balanced (but never "cured"); otherwise one will be forever stuck until one pays thousands of dollars for psychoanalysis.
 Also see Stevenson's version or changingminds.org's version.

 (0-1yr) breast feeding, the pleasure of sucking